Skip to content

 Video Surveillance

 In order to maintain a safe and secure Library, selected public areas of the Library premises are under continuous video surveillance and recording.
 Images from the Library surveillance system are stored digitally on hardware at the Village of Menomonee Falls.
-It is the intent of the Library to retain all recorded images for a maximum of seven days.
-Images may be monitored in real-time, and reviewed by Library staff.
+It is the intent of the Library to retain surveillance footage for a maximum of seven days.
+Video footage that documents incidents that may lead to claims against the Library or the Village of Menomonee Falls will be kept for a minimum of 120 days after the incident.
+Video surveillance may be monitored in real-time, and reviewed by Library staff.

 Video surveillance data are considered to be protected public Library records.
-State Statutes carefully define law enforcement officials’ authority to view surveillance data, and the Library will cooperate with law enforcement officials as permitted by Wisconsin Statutes Chapter 43.30(5) in two specific circumstances:
+State Statutes carefully define law enforcement officials’ authority to view surveillance data, and the Library will cooperate with law enforcement officials without a court order as permitted by Wisconsin Statutes Chapter 43.30(5) in two specific circumstances:

 • Upon the request of a law enforcement officer who is investigating criminal conduct alleged to have occurred at a Library supported in whole or in part by public funds, the Library shall disclose to the law enforcement officer all records pertinent to the alleged criminal conduct that were produced by a surveillance device under the control of the Library.